Whisky Mythbusters In Asia

 Myth #2: Single is always better than Blended

+So what is single malt whisky?
 The single in “Single Malt Scotch” simply refers to one single distillery and malt refers to the cereal that is used to produce the whisky, so “malt whisky” is made 100% from malted barley.

-To be called “Scotch”, a whisky needs to be matured in Scotland in oak casks for at least 3 years and bottled in Scotland at a minimum alcoholic strength of 40% ABV.
+However, to be called “Scotch”, a whisky needs to be matured in Scotland in oak casks for at least 3 years and bottled in Scotland at a minimum alcoholic strength of 40% ABV.
 If the word “Scotch” is absent, as in “Single Malt”, it refers to whisky made outside of Scotland.

 Blended Scotch Whisky is a blend of whiskies from two or more single malt Scotch whiskies that have been distilled at more than one distillery.
 If the word ‘malt’ is missing, it just means the whiskies are not made from 100% barley and are a blend of malt whisky and grain whisky (which could include corn or wheat).